byucs452s2019/DoDates/README.md

 ## Business
 We call our customers "students" since the majority of them are students in classes (although it is possible for a customer to be someone else using the app as a to-do list).

 So far, no students have worked on it, since it is still just an idea.
-A development team as small as 3 people would suffice.
+A development team of 3-4 people would suffice.

 If time, or in the future, we will have an option to link this app to a student's school website to pull classes and assignments directly into the app (e.g. connecting to Canvas, LearningSuite, etc.) so students won't have to enter each assignment by hand.